 When was the last time you slowed down?
 Like, really slowed down?
 Until the coronavirus pandemic pulled the mandatory emergency break 6-months ago, many of us may have answered...never?

-Despite ongoing efforts to be mindful and stay present, I often push myself beyond when my better judgement tells me to take a break.
+Despite ongoing efforts to be mindful and stay present, I often push myself past when my intuition tells me to take a break.
 This sometimes looks like finishing one more email before letting myself take a lunch break (ok, make that 2 more.
 No, wait actually 5!).
 Sometimes it means cramming so much into our schedules that we don't stop to consider what these activities are actually our priorities, or never taking a vacation from work until our health gives way and forces us to rest.
 And as common as these situations are, something is always lost when we forget to pause.
 In our rush to the (ever-moving) finish-line, we forget what the next step of a process truly is.
 We fixate on an opening-night performance before we've begun rehearsals.
 We pick the paint color before we've finished sketching the blueprint.
 We decide that a virtual course needs Masterclass level production before creating the curriculum.

 If you're like me, thinking about an ideal outcome starts out exciting but soon takes a sharp turn to Anxiety Town and sometimes a detour to Paralysis City.
 It makes us lose sight of how the landscape is constantly shifting around us.
 Sometimes the next step is rest and recalibration.
 Sometimes it is the pause that allows us to notice the landscape and decide where to place our feet next.
 Of course, sometimes daydreaming about the perfect hue of Sherwin Williams is exactly what is needed to motivate us to sit down with those blueprints.
 But how often do we rush to the end because we are scared of the messiness of the creative process, afraid we'll be judged (or worse, judge ourselves) on the unfinished-ness of our unfinished work?
 Afraid to take the next step imperfectly.